Dr Michel Steuwer

 - Lecturer (Computing Science)

 I am a lecturer (assistant professor) in the School of Computing Science at the University of Glasgow in Scotland.
-I am a member of the the GLAsgow Systems Section (GLASS), the Glasgow Parallelism Group (GPG), and a visiting member of the Compiler and Architecture Design Group (CArD) at the University of Edinburgh.
+I am a member of the the GLAsgow Systems Section (GLASS), the Glasgow Parallelism Group (GPG), an associated member of the Formal Analysis, Theory and Algorithms (FATA) section, and a visiting member of the Compiler and Architecture Design Group (CArD) at the University of Edinburgh.

 I am interested in all aspects of parallel programming.
 Particular research interests of mine include structured parallel programming, heterogeneous and GPU computing, and novel compilation techniques for high-level languages.